adoreblvnk/CICD_tutorials/README.md

 # CICD tutorials

-A list of tutorials for CI/CD tools for devops.
-Special thanks to [TechWorld with Nana](https://www.youtube.com/c/TechWorldwithNana) for these tutorial videos.
+A list of tutorials for CI/CD tools for DevOps.

 ## Content